FAQ – Frequently Asked Questions

 Exemplary use case: Container Management in Automotive Production

 Bluetooth beacons are small radio transmitters that can be used for both server-based and client-based indoor positioning applications.
 They are inexpensive (3-30 Euros) and can be installed with minimal effort.
-The technology provides an indoor position accuracy of 1-3 meters in client-based and less than 8 meters in server-based scenarios.
+The technology provides an indoor position accuracy of 1-3 meters in client-based and less than 8 meters in server-based scenarios (less than 1 meter with Bluetooth 5.1).
 Bluetooth Low Energy runs with a lot of operating systems and devices and is very energy-efficient.
 The battery runtime is, depending on parameterization and battery type (button cell, AA battery) 1,5 to 8 years.

 infsoft Locator Nodes function as Bluetooth gateways, which means that they can configure / read out each Bluetooth-enabled device within the location.
 Thus, all IoT devices can be controlled and managed using the Locator Nodes.
 Third parties can use the entire Locator Node infrastructure as a huge distributed Bluetooth transmitter in the building.

-infsoft 360° Antennas use Angle of Arrival (AoA) technology for real-time measurement of the direction of a radio signal emitted by a mobile 2.4 GHz transmitter (e.g. a beacon).
+infsoft Locator Nodes AoA 1200 use Angle of Arrival technology for real-time measurement of the direction of a radio signal emitted by a mobile 2.4 GHz transmitter (e.g. a beacon).
 Based on the determined angle and distance, the position of an object equipped with such a transmitter can be calculated with an accuracy of 1 to 3 meters.

-infsoft Sensor Tags are mainly used to implement condition monitoring systems.
+Sensor tags are mainly used to implement condition monitoring systems.
 Operating and condition data are gathered by suitable sensors (e.g. CO2, temperature, light, air pressure) for the purpose of continuous monitoring and documentation of parameters.

-infsoft Locator Tags are small BLE/LoRa and UWB tags which enable capturing and tracking objects and people indoors and outdoors.
+infsoft UWB Tags are small Ultra-wideband components which enable capturing and tracking objects and people indoors and outdoors with high precision.
 They are also suitable for analyzing walking routes.
-Much like infsoft Locator Nodes, they work with server-based installations, which means that the position is determined on a server (cloud or on-premise).
-Depending on customer requirements and application scenarios, infsoft Locator Tags can contain different modules and can be used for different purposes.
+Much like infsoft Locator Nodes, they work with server-based installations, which means that the position is determined on a server (cloud).

 There are no specific requirements for the client-based indoor positioning.
 You can use any desired Wi-Fi access points (they even don’t need an internet connection for positioning purposes).
 The same also goes for Bluetooth beacons as long as they are using the BLE standard.